 Why I Volunteer: Karen Quick

-Karen Quick is the Director of Internal Controls at Accenture and a member of the State and Central Arizona Boards of Directors for Junior Achievement.
+Karen Quick is the former Director of Internal Controls at Accenture.
+She is now retired and serves as a member of the State and Central Arizona Boards of Directors for Junior Achievement.
 Here she shares about her experience volunteer mentoring and why it motivates her to keep doing so:

 I’ve had the opportunity to volunteer mentor nearly 40 classes of students with Junior Achievement.
 To say I’m a believer in the financial literacy, work readiness and entrepreneurship education JA provides would be an understatement.
 I, myself, had the opportunity to go through a JA program as a young student and directly see the impact of that learning in my professional career.
 As a result, I cherish the opportunities I have to see students make real world connections with the lessons I teach them in the classroom.
 This is one of my favorite memories: